Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 MCH leaders will demonstrate a working knowledge of:

-- Public policy-making processes at local, state, and national levels.
+- Government policy-making processes at the local, state/jurisdiction, and national levels.

 - Current public policies and private-sector initiatives that are especially relevant to MCH populations.

-- Strategies for public communication on key MCH priorities.
+- Strategies for organizational and public-facing communications regarding key MCH priorities.

 Foundational.
 At the foundational level, MCH leaders will:

-- Frame problems based on key data that affect MCH populations, including epidemiological, economic, political, and social trends.
+- Frame problems based on key data that affect MCH populations, including epidemiological, economic, and other community and state/jurisdictional trends.

 Advanced.
 Building on the foundational skills, MCH leaders will: